gremlin/certificate-study-guide/README.md

 * Database Chaos with Tammy Butow: https://softwareengineeringdaily.com/2018/04/10/database-chaos-with-tammy-butow/
 * Incident Reproduction with Tammy Butow: https://softwareengineeringdaily.com/2019/10/16/incident-reproduction-with-tammy-butow/

+Lab Environments
+* Gremlin Playground
+* How to Install and Use Gremlin Locally with Docker Desktop https://www.gremlin.com/community/tutorials/how-to-install-and-use-gremlin-locally-with-docker-for-mac/
+* How to Install and Use Gremlin with Google Cloud Shell (for free) https://tammybutow.medium.com/chaos-engineering-what-happens-when-your-banking-transactions-are-in-a-black-hole-567bea951663

 We wish you the best of luck preparing for your examination!

 Reliably Yours,